-- A. It is the responsibility of the bargaining unit member to ensure that this annual physical evaluation and all follow-up testing required solely as a result of being found "unfit for duty" by a medical doctor are completed in a timely manner and as scheduled. - B. Members who require medical follow up as a result of being found "unfit for duty" will be placed in a "no work" status.
+- (1) It is the responsibility of the bargaining unit member to ensure that this physical evaluation and all follow-up testing required solely as a result of being found "unfit for duty" by a medical doctor are completed in a timely manner and as scheduled. - (2) Failure to attend, and/or participate in the mandatory occupational fitness evaluation as required will result in the bargaining unit member being placed on a "no work" status until the evaluation is complete.
 Compensation for time in a "no work" status will be through the use of only accrued and unused sick leave, compensatory time, and vacation leave (in that order).
-If all aforementioned leave time is exhausted, the bargaining unit member will be placed in an unpaid status until such time that the full evaluation and any required follow up is completed. - C. Records associated with this physical evaluation and any follow up evaluations required solely in connection with the return to work of an employee who was found to be "unfit for duty" are provided to the Director of Human Resources and Risk Management, who will ensure the records are properly maintained in the employee's confidential medical file, which is separate from the employee's personnel file.
+If all aforementioned leave time is exhausted, the bargaining unit member will be placed in an unpaid status until such time that the full evaluation and any required follow up is completed. - (3) For the term of this Agreement, the City will contract with a qualified medical provider to perform occupational fitness evaluations.
+Records associated with this physical evaluation and any follow up evaluations required solely in connection with the return to work of an employee who was found to be "unfit for duty" are provided to the Director of Human Resources and Risk Management, who will ensure the records are properly maintained in the employee's confidential medical file, which is separate from the employee's personnel file.
 Further, an employee who was found to be "unfit for duty," or who was recommended for referral to another medical provider, may be contacted by Human Resources and Risk Management regarding ADAAA, FMLA, and/or Workers' Compensation.

-Section 2.
-Immunization
+Section2.
+Immunization: